Here's how you can photograph a 'ring of fire' solar eclipse

 The partial solar eclipse will be the first one visible from Europe since 2015 and the first from North America since 2017 (when about 215 million people watched), though don’t confuse it with that year’s total solar eclipse.

 In fact, this event is very similar in terms of the cause – the Moon drifting in front of the Sun – but the effect is very different.
-Instead of a totally eclipsed Sun, what will happen on 10 June 2021 will be a type of partial solar eclipse called an annular eclipse.
+Instead of a totally eclipsed Sun, what will type of partial solar eclipse called an annular eclipse.

 The main difference is a brief and stunning ‘ring of fire' around the Moon, though that will only be visible from a narrow track across the planet.
 The Moon’s monthly orbit around Earth is slightly elliptical, and during the eclipse the Moon will be at its farthest from Earth.
 Consequently it’s at its smallest in the sky so can only cover 90% of the Sun.